 Learn from it.
 If you know what you did wrong, work on it.
 If you don’t know what the problem is, set up mock interviews and/or interview coaching to get feedback on how you’re coming across.
 Maybe there’s one thing you’re getting wrong, or maybe you just need to polish up your skills overall.
 Reading a good interview prep book is a great start, either way.

 Above all, be kind to yourself.
-Don’t PPP on yourself by misinterpreting the rejection as a permanent, pervasive and personal catastrophe.
+Don’t look at the rejection as a “3-P catastrophe”–Permanent, Pervasive and Personal.
+That kind of thinking will undermine your confidence.